 This course covers trigonometric functions, their inverses, and their graphs.
 Additional topics include trigonometric identities and equations; applications involving right triangles and laws of sines and cosines; a trigonometric form of complex numbers.
-Prerequisite: MT 103 or Appropriate Math Placement

 MT 228 Business Calculus (3 Credits)

 This course introduces the students to calculus including differentiation and integration of algebraic, exponential, and logarithmic functions with an emphasis on applications particularly useful to the study of managerial, life, and social sciences.